AliciaFrederick/Call-of-the-Netherdeep/content/DM Only/Secrets.md

 ## Secrets and Clues

-- [ ] A leader of the Cobalt Soul is a dragon who uses the Cobalt Soul to locate and obtain rare magical artifacts for her horde
+- [ ] A leader of the Cobalt Soul is a dragon (??) who uses the Cobalt Soul to locate and obtain rare magical artifacts for her horde
 - [ ] Perjeon's treasure map leads to a dragon's horde which contains a long lost Luxon beacon, among other things
 	- Scene: Thrast engages the dragon in conversation while Aza steals the beacon.
-	- Scene: The party narrowly escapes with their lives
+The party narrowly escapes with their lives.
-	- Scene: Perjeon presents one of their spoils to the Dwendalian princess.
+	- Scene: Perjeon presents one of their spoils to the Dwendalian (??) princess.

 ## Questions